Advertiser Disclosure

 Bottom Line: Usually, the bonus earned on the Chase Sapphire Preferred card is significantly more valuable than the Southwest Premier card’s bonus.
 However, the Southwest Premier card’s bonus typically comes with a lower spending requirement.

-Chase Ultimate Rewards points are known as flexible rewards points or transferrable rewards points.
+Chase Ultimate Rewards points are flexible rewards points or transferable rewards points.

 Ultimate Rewards points can be used to book many different types of flights on almost any airline.
-They can also be transferred to travel partners (including Southwest) to book award travel for added value.
+You can also transfer them to travel partners (including Southwest) to book award travel for added value.

-With the Chase Sapphire Preferred card, you have the option to transfer Ultimate Rewards points to Southwest Rapid Rewards without committing yourself to a Southwest credit card from the get-go.
+With the Chase Sapphire Preferred card, you can transfer Ultimate Rewards points to Southwest Rapid Rewards without committing yourself to a Southwest credit card from the get-go.

 That said, let’s take an in-depth look at the bonus rewards structures associated with each card: